sandyschumann/cogflexreplication/README.md

 #### public dataset.csv
 - This is the public dataset.
 The original dataset, with which all analyses were conducted, includes six additional cases.
 These six participants, however, did not consent to sharing their data with other researchers.

+#### code book.pdf
+- This document includes the code book, indicating which variable assesses (how) which concept.